 The initial mass function (IMF) is an empirical distribution function (essentially an unnormalized probability density function) that describes the distribution of initial masses of stars.
 It is typically given as N(m)dm.

-Edwin Salpeter developed an early IMF in 1955, the Salpeter function:
+Edwin Salpeter developed an early IMF in 1955, the Salpeter function (or Salpeter IMF):

-Note that the phrase mass function is to indicate it deals with physical masses.
-The two-word phrase is used in probability (Probability Mass Function) for an incompatible concept: a function yielding the probability of some discrete random variable taking on a given value.
+Note that in the term IMF, the phrase mass function is meant to indicate it deals with physical masses.
+Such a phrase also occurs in probability terminology (probability mass function) for a totally different, incompatible concept: a function yielding the probability of some discrete random variable taking on a given value.